Pin Oak (Quercus palustris) is also known as Swamp Spanish oak and is native to North America. Pin Oak Wood is heavy, strong, and hard.

 Pin oak Flowering and fruiting: The flowers form greenish-yellow drooping catkins.
 After autumn, the flower and leaf sprout together.
-Its trees are very attractive when they tree full of leaves.
+Its trees are very attractive when they are full of leaves.
 The fruit is a nut, its size is about half an inch long and wide, light brown, it turns dark brown after drying and turns black in the end.

 Pin Oak Tree Diseases and Problems

 Anthracnose Disease: During the rains and floods, the young leaves scorch and large dead zones form between the veins of the leaves, mainly on the lower branches.
 These spots can be seen easily and you can use a fungicide to prevent them.

 Armillaria root rot: This disease affects the lower part of the tree, it is also found in other species of oak trees.
 The branches and roots die due to this disease.
 A light brown to dark brown colored mushroom is formed each year in the autumn in a few clusters at the base of the trees.
 It is 6 inches in diameter and its stem is ½ to 1 inch thick and can be 2 to 6 inches long.
 So due to this disease trees stop growing.

 The biggest problem for pin oak trees is frequent over-watering.
 Its roots start to deteriorate after being in constant contact with the water and slowly the whole tree is destroyed.
 It can withstand one year of floods but it cannot withstand continuous 3-4 floods.